 The cost of the saltwater pool maintenance depends on many factors such as the size of the pool, location and quality of equipment.

-The main cost is the chlorinator and replacing the chlorinator cell i.e. the part which converts the salt to chlorine, constitutes the long-term cost.
+The main cost is the chlorinator and replacing the chlorinator salt cell i.e. the part which converts the salt to chlorine, constitutes the long-term cost.

 Salt water is softer on the skin compared to a chlorinated pool.
 And, if you maintain the pool properly, you can prevent itchy skin and also, salt water pools don’t cause problems such as red eyes.

-In fact, salt water pools contain much less salt as compared to seawater, which makes the water much softer and also, you won’t notice the salt and it does not taste salty like beach water.
+In fact, salt water pools contain much less salt as compared to seawater, which makes the water much softer and also, you won’t notice the salt and it does not taste salty like sea water.

 Reasons to Stay with a Chlorine Pool